Detoxify: A framework for abusive text transformation using LLMs: Introduction

-Furthermore, LLMs can also be used for language translation tasks and a study evaluated them for Indian language translation (Hindi, Sanskrit, Telugu), where LLMs have shown better performance than Google Translate and GPT \cite{chandra2025evaluation}.
+Furthermore, LLMs can also be used for language translation tasks, and a study evaluated them for Indian language translation (Hindi, Sanskrit, Telugu), where LLMs have shown better performance than Google Translate and GPT \cite{chandra2025evaluation}.
 The power of text generation and generative language models can be utilised to generate and transform abusive reviews into non-abusive ones.
 NLP methods have been used to generate product descriptions based on product reviews \cite{novgorodov2019generating}.
 Understanding how LLMs handle and transform abusive comments can inform the development of more robust tools for online safety, ultimately supporting healthier digital environments \cite{rothman2022transformers}.
 Although there has been an increasing sophistication of methods used to detect abusive text, there is a lack of comparative analysis of emerging LLMs, such as the Gemini and Groq models.
 The power of text generation with LLMs can be utilised to generate and transform abusive reviews into non-abusive ones.

-In this study, we utilise LLMs to transform abusive text featuring hate speech and swear words (tweets and reviews) into non-abusive text, where the message is retained, i.e. the semantics and also the sentiment.
+In this study, we present Detoxify: a framework that employs s to transform abusive text featuring hate speech and swear words (tweets and reviews) into non-abusive text, where the message and emotion are retained, i.e. the semantics and the sentiment.
 We evaluate the performance of two state-of-the-art LLMs on their ability to identify abusive text and transform it.
+Our key research goals involve 1) abuse detection, 2) abuse transformation, and 3) evaluation of preservation of sentiment and meaning of the transformed text in comparison to the original text.
 We utilise two datasets of abusive text obtained from private forums and social media that feature swear words, personal attacks, and racist remarks.
-We then use Gemini-1.5-flash, Groq (llama3-8b-8192), GPT-4o and DeepSeek-V3 to transform them so that we obtain a text that is clean from abusive and inappropriate content but maintains a similar level of sentiment and semantics.
+We then use Gemini-1.5-flash, Groq (llama3-8b-8192), GPT-4o and DeepSeek-V3 to transform them so that we obtain a text that is clean of abusive and inappropriate content but maintains a similar level of sentiment and semantics.
 We use BERT-based models to evaluate the raw and transformed datasets using sentiment analysis and semantic analysis.
-In this way, we provide insights into the respective strengths and weaknesses of the models, offering a deeper understanding of how each model can contribute to safer and more respectful online communities.
+The novelty of this study is in our framework for automated text transformation and evaluation.
+We provide insights into the respective strengths and weaknesses of the models, offering a deeper understanding of how each model can contribute to safer and more respectful online communities.